MCT: A Guide to the Fat That Helps You Lose Weight

 How Do I Choose MCT Oil?

-Always consume a high-quality and organic and whole food MCT oil.
+Always consume a high-quality and whole food MCT oil.
 An MCT oil grown and processed conventionally (which is about 80 percent of them) could have traces of toxins, mold, or heavy metals due to chemical extraction or lack of safety testing.
 Find out where your MCT oil is sourced, manufactured, and how it is processed.
 You want to look for pure, cold-pressed, and non-GMO coconut-based oil that is extracted and purified with enzymes, not harsh chemicals.

 Risks of MCT